nextcloud/documentation/user_manual/pim/contacts.rst

 .. image:: ../images/contact_crop.jpg
 Cropping contact picture

-You can crop the picture however you wish and then press OK.
+You can crop the picture however you wish and then press *Crop photo*.

 As you can see it is really easy to set things right in this app.
 It automatically picks up the First name, Middle name (if any) and the last name